WertherLiu/WertherLiu.github.io/content/_index.md

       title: '📚 Welcome'
       subtitle: ''
       text: |-
         This is my website!
 I am currently seeking for the admission to Peking University to begin my.
 I graduated from Renmin University in 2024, Economics & Mathematics Dual-Degree Program.
 In my free time, I like to read history books and watch Harry Potter movies.
 You can contact me via email 2020200745@ruc.edu.cn.😃
     design:
       columns: '1'
-      background:
-        image:
-          # Name of image in `assets/media/`.
-          filename: background.jpg
-          # Apply image filters?
-          filters: true
-          # Darken the image?
-Range 0-1 where 1 is transparent and 0 is opaque.
-          brightness: 0.6
-          #  Image fit.
-Options are `cover` (default), `contain`, or `actual` size.
-          size: cover
-          # Image focal point.
-Options include `left`, `center` (default), or `right`.
-          position: center
-          # Use a fun parallax-like fixed background effect on desktop? true/false
-          parallax: true
-          # Text color (true=light, false=dark, or remove for the dynamic theme color).
-          text_color_light: true

   - block: resume-biography-3
     id: Bio